tokiedokie/devo/README.md

 devo <same subcommands as deno>
 ```

-If you didn't provide any version, devo just run current `deno` version
+If you don't provide any version, devo just runs current `deno` version